erosb/jquery.observable/README.md

 Array methods
 -------------
 Since arrays are not simple values but collections, you can do some more operations for them than simply replacing them with a new value.
-Currently only the push method of the array wrapper is implemented, but until the first stable release all the other methods will be implemented the native Array has.
+Currently only the mutator methods of the array wrapper are implemented, but until the first stable release all the other methods will be implemented the native Array has.
 Example on using the push method (using the above introduced model object):